ciudadanointeligente/todoxchile/README.md

 # Todo x Chile

 Todo x Chile is a [Jekyll](http://jekyllrb.com) app.
-An emergency kit.
-An emergency kit (app) for the coordination of support, display of tools for localization and volunteer activities.
+An emergency kit for the coordination of support, display of tools for localization and volunteer activities.

 ## License